 McCartney said in a later interview, “We lived backstage in the Bambi Kino, next to the toilets, and you could always smell them.
 The room had been an old storeroom, and there were just concrete walls and nothing else.
 No heat, no wallpaper, not a lick of paint; and two sets of bunk beds, with not very much covers.
 We were frozen.”

 They lit a condom on fire to better see what they were doing and nailed it to a wall, which the flames wound up burning.
 Aside from a burn mark, there was no serious damage, and the fire eventually extinguished itself.
 However, when he saw the damage, Bruno Koschmider was so furious he went to the police.

 “He’d told them that we’d tried to burn his place down and they said, ‘Leave, please.
-Thank you very much but we don’t want you to burn our German houses,’ ” McCartney relayed in the biography Many Years From Now.
-“Funny, really, because we couldn’t have burned the place even if we had gallons of petrol — it was made of stone.”
+Thank you very much but we don’t want you to burn our German houses,'” McCartney recounted in Many Years From Now.
+“Funny, really, because we couldn’t have burned the place even if we had gallons of petrol – it was made of stone.”

-When McCartney and Best were let out of jail, they went to their new lodgings in the attic and collapsed, exhausted.
-However, a banging on the door awoke them a few hours later.
-Two plain-clothes policemen were doing the banging.
-The police told the two men they had to leave the country by midnight.
+When Paul McCartney and Pete Best were let out of jail, they went to their new lodgings and collapsed, exhausted.
+However, a banging on the door awoke them just a few hours later.
+Two plainclothes policemen stood in the doorway and told the pair they had to leave the country by midnight.